Core+ NatureInsight – Using NatureInsight in a Watershed

 Altering the Opportunity Map - Score

-Altering the Opportunity Map – Grid Square Information
+Altering the Opportunity Map – Grid Square Display

-Different information can be visualised in the map depending on the selected NbS interventions.
-This represents information such as carbon sequestration and habitat units across the grid squares.
+Different information can be visualised in the map.
 Information on each option is provided below.

-• Selected NbS – Map of the selected NbS features above the score threshold for the selected prioritisation.
+• Selected NbS – Map of the selected NbS features above the score threshold for the prioritisation selected in the ‘Order by’ drop-down menu.

 • Score – Map of the score ranges, red squares show where there are high scoring interventions, and green squares show where there are low scoring interventions.